apache/druid/docs/api-reference/service-status-api.md

 ## Overlord

-### Get leader overlord
+### Get leader address

 #### URL

 `GET` `/druid/indexer/v1/leader`

 Retrieves the address of the current leader Overlord of the cluster.
-If you have multiple Overlords, just one is leading at any given time.
-The others are on standby.
+In a cluster of multiple Overlords, only one Overlord assumes the leading role, while the remaining Overlords remain on standby.

 #### Responses